Glimesh/api-docs/content/docs/api/API Explorer.md

 Create a new collection.
 For this tutorial we will call this collection "Glimesh".

 First we will handle authentication.
-Generally its easiest to make 1 auth request and have your credentials be environment variables.
+Generally it's easiest to make 1 auth request and have your credentials be environment variables.
 We will start with the variables first.
 On the top left press environment.
 Then manage environments.
 Copy the below JSON into the box.

 ```json
 {